 The St. Charles County Master Gardeners are trained individuals who enjoy learning and sharing their expertise with others.
 Our gardening backgrounds range from hobbyist to professional, from beginner to experienced, from young adult to senior citizen.
 The common bond is a love of gardening, learning and sharing.
 More training info.

 After training, Master Gardeners serve as a resource with University of Missouri Extension to give county residents research-based answers to their gardening questions.
 The primary purpose of a Master Gardener is to volunteer, but members rate camaraderie and learning opportunities as important reasons for participating.

-Timely topics to help you achieve the results you want for your lawn and/or garden.
-Classes are taught by Master Gardeners and are scheduled February through October.
-Find more information on garden classes.
+Timely topics to help you achieve the results you want for your lawn and/or garden are offered at various events throughout the year.
+Classes are taught by Master Gardeners.
+Call 636-970-3000 to receive advance notice of garden class events.